What is a Mental Health Care Plan?

 You don’t need a diagnosis to talk with your GP regarding accessing the MHCP.

-Share with your doctor your challenges and concerns regarding your mental health, and tell that you are interested in having a Mental Health Care Plan.
+You book an appointment with your doctor and state you would like to require a Mental Health Care Plan when making the booking.
+When you attend your appointment, share with your doctor your challenges and concerns regarding your mental health.
+Tell that you are interested in having a Mental Health Care Plan.

 Your GP will access your eligibility by asking specific questions about what is been going on and will ask you to fill out a K10 form, which is a ten question checklist to measure if you are presenting anxiety and depression symptoms at the present.
 Together, you and your doctor will come up with goals you would like to achieve during your therapeutic process and a copy of those will be provided to your psychologist.